-FNST 301-3 Art and Material Culture of BC First Nations A survey of major sources in the literature on First Nations art and material culture with an emphasis on contemporary forms.
+FNST 301-3 Art and Material Culture of BC First Nations

+A survey of major sources in the literature on First Nations art and material culture with an emphasis on contemporary forms.
 First Nations artists will participate in the seminar.

-FNST 302-3 First Nations Health and Healing This is a seminar on the concepts of health and healing including a review of major published materials.
+FNST 302-3 First Nations Health and Healing This seminar focuses on the concepts of health and healing and includes a review of major published materials.
 Representatives of First Nations communities and organizations participate in the seminar.